Group Therapy in Boulder and Longmont

 Do you struggle with insecurity?
 Are you tired of repeating the same mistakes in relationships?
 Do you have issues trusting others?
 Are you scared to be vulnerable?
 Do you find that you lose your sense of self in your primary relationships?
 Do you tend to avoid closeness for fear that you will be judged or abandoned?
 If you answered “yes” to any of these questions, you would likely benefit from our Group Therapy sessions.

-Contact us today to sign up for our ongoing group therapy at our Longmont, CO office.
+Contact us today to sign up for our ongoing group therapy at our Boulder and Longmont, Colorado locations.